Learn the essential strokes and techniques of Table Tennis. We recommend you follow these videos in order as they progress from basic to advanced.

 The backhand block is used to counter a topspin stroke.
 Once you can return your opponents attacking strokes, you will take your game to a new level.

 The forehand block is one way to counter a topspin stroke hit to your forehand side.
-Learn this stroke and you will be able to keep yourself in the rally even when your opponent get the first attack i
+Learn this stroke to keep yourself in the rally when your opponent attacks first.

 The forehand smash is a harder stroke to play than it looks.
 Follow the tips on this video lesson to ensure your smash is an effective weapon.